Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Rawpixel/istockphoto

 Electronics and technology are a way of life for the up-and-coming generations, and they’re not going away (even if you wish they would).
-While some technology is great and even essential for learning during the pandemic, proceed with caution.
-Apps that might start off as free almost always have a paid version plus add-ons within the app.
-Video games can also cost a lot and your child will either want the next best thing in a week or will tire of the game faster than you can blink.
+While some technology is great and even essential for learning, proceed with caution.
+Apps that start as free almost always have a paid version, along with in-app add-ons.
+Video games can also be expensive, and your child will likely want the next best thing in a week or will tire of the game faster than you can blink.
 Solution: If your child wants apps and video games, have them use their own money to buy them.

 Impulse Buys